 I appreciate your respect; but please, if you do respect me, don’t call me “sir”; I am not and never have been a man.

 I, P. Sufenas Virius Lupus, am a metagender person.
 This means that I am not of a conventional, binary gender–I’m third, or fifth, or ninth, or thirty-seventh gender; in the gender binary, I am a conscientious objector.
 I personally don’t believe that there are only two genders; in fact, humans have at least nine possible biological sexes, so why wouldn’t there be at least nine genders possible?
-But, five is too little…
+But, nine is too little…